christophgil/ZIPsFS/README.md

 ## Logs

 ZIPsFS typically runs as a foreground process.
 To keep it active and monitor its output, it is recommended to use a persistent terminal multiplexer such as tmux.
 This enables continuous observation of all messages and facilitates long-running sessions.
 Additional log files are stored in:

     ~/.ZIPsFS

+For each mount point there are files specifying more  logs.

+    log_flags.conf

+See readme for details:

+    log_flags.conf.readme

 ZIPsFS dynamically generates an HTML status file within the virtual file system.